Daniel-KM/Omeka-S-module-HistoryLog/README.md

 Installation
 ------------

+See general end user documentation for [installing a module].

-This module uses the optional module [Generic].
+This module requires the module [Common], that should be installed first.

 * From the zip